trepmal/mini-loops/readme.txt

 = Version 0.5 =

 == Changelog ==

+= Version 0.7 =
+* New: more excerpt options (use automated/custom excerpts rather than trim by length, option to bypass tag/shortcode stripping).
+Please report issues.
+* Fix: stipping slashes for before/after item during output

 = Version 0.6 =
 * New (sorta): shortcode option `[miniloop]` (see Other Notes for usage).
 Why "sorta"? shortcode has existed the whole time, I only just now added some docs